NYU-RTS/rts-docs/docs/hpc/08_ml_ai_hpc/03_pytorch_dpp.md

 # DDP and Slurm

-## Total number of tasks equals total number of GPUs
+## Total Number of Tasks Equals Total Number of GPUs

 When using DDP, the total number of tasks must equal the total number of allocated GPUs.
 Therefore, if `--ntasks-per-node=<N>` then you must have `--gres=gpu:<N>`.
 Here are two examples: